 - Ground – After grinding the beans into a powder, add 2-3 teaspoons to a mug with hot water and let it soak for 10 minutes before straining the liquid with a fine sieve.

-- Whole bean – When using whole unroasted coffee beans, soak them overnight first, then bring the water with the beans to boil and let it simmer for around 15 minutes, stirring occasionally.
+- Whole bean – When using whole unroasted coffee beans, soak them overnight first, then bring the water with the beans to a boil and let it simmer for around 15 minutes, stirring occasionally.
 After that, let it cool completely before straining the liquid.

 A mug of coffee prepared this way tastes different from the coffee you’re used to.
 It has a much milder taste that is closer to herbal tea rather than coffee.
-The drink doesn’t taste rich and strong as it is typical for roasted coffee, but light and refreshing.
+The drink doesn’t taste rich and strong as is typical for roasted coffee, but rather light and refreshing.

 How Does Roasting Affect The Taste?

-The roasting generates a lot for carbon dioxide which is the reason why the fresh-roasted coffee beans need to sit for around 7 days in order for the chemical to be eliminated.
+The roasting generates a lot of carbon dioxide which is the reason why the fresh-roasted coffee beans need to sit for around 7 days in order for the chemical to be eliminated.
 If you try to prepare the beans shortly after roasting, the coffee will taste unpleasant and sour.
-After the 7 days is when you get the freshest cup.
+After the 7 days passes is when you get the freshest cup.

 The freshest cup doesn’t last long though.
-As soon as the carbon dioxide dissipates, the oxidation begins, the coffee starts going stale, and the flavor deteriorates.
+As soon as the carbon dioxide dissipates, oxidation begins, the coffee starts going stale, and the flavor deteriorates.
 Then, it’s best to try to use up the coffee as soon as possible.
 As soon as the coffee is more than 4 weeks old (after the roasting date), it is pretty much expired and unusable.

 Type Of Roast

-The freshness is not the only thing that you need to be concerned about when roasting coffee.
+Freshness is not the only thing that you need to be concerned about when roasting coffee.
 The freedom to decide what type of roast you want for your unroasted coffee beans might be the main reason for trying home coffee roasting.